-The primary purpose of the Company is to purchase and develop commercial and industrial real estate assets in the Rotorua region.
+The primary purpose of the Company is to purchase and develop commercial and industrial real estate assets for long-term hold in the Rotorua region.
 The Company is a for-profit entity.

 2 Basis of preparation

 Statement of compliance

 The financial statements of the Company have been prepared in accordance with the requirements of the Local Government Act 2002, which includes the requirement to comply with generally accepted accounting practice in New Zealand (NZ GAAP).